Skip to Content

 3. If the area has 20,001 to 35,000 residents, it must have once been considered rural but lost its status in the 1990, 2000, or 2010 U.S. Census.
 The area must also have a serious lack of affordable mortgage options.

-To account for population changes, the USDA typically updates the property eligibility areas yearly.
+To account for population changes, the USDA typically updates the property eligibility areas every five years.

-• Offer easy access from a paved or all-weather road
+• Provide safe access from a paved or all-weather road

 Next Steps

-After you’ve confirmed your income eligibility and checked that the property you want to buy is USDA-eligible, the next step is meeting a lender’s financial qualifications.
-Most homebuyers will apply for a USDA-guaranteed loan, which the USDA backs, but private lenders, like Neighbors Bank, offer.
+After you've confirmed your income eligibility and checked that the property you want to buy is USDA-eligible, the next step is meeting a lender's financial qualifications.
+Most homebuyers apply for a USDA-guaranteed loan, which is backed by the USDA but offered through private lenders like Neighbors Bank.

 If you have a low or very low income, you may qualify for a USDA Direct Loan, which the USDA offers directly.
-While your household income is capped at 115% of the median area income with USDA-guaranteed loans, USDA direct loans require that your household makes no more than 80% of the area’s median income.
+Direct loans have stricter income limits and are generally available only to households earning no more than 80% of the area median income.
 The availability of these loans also varies.

-You can learn more about USDA-guaranteed vs. USDA direct loans here.
+Learn more about USDA-guaranteed vs. USDA direct loans.

-Neighbors Bank is a Top 5 USDA lender and we are dedicated to finding the best loan option for you.
-If you’d like to get started with a USDA-guaranteed loan, check your eligibility today!
+Neighbors Bank is a Top 3 USDA Lender, and we are dedicated to finding the best loan option for you.
+If you'd like to get started with a USDA-guaranteed loan, check your eligibility today.

 Source: USDA Annual Lender Rankings